xgdapg/wtk/README.md

 		fmt.Println("cfg.CustomString is changed to ", this.CustomString)
 	}

+## Hook
+Xgo provides hook for us to control the request and response out of handler.
+For example, if we need a user authorization in each admin page, we can register a hook like this:

+	xgo.AddHandlerHook(xgo.HookAfterInit, func(c *xgo.HookHandler) {
+		if strings.HasPrefix(c.Context.Request.URL.Path, "/admin") {
+			succ := checkUser()
+			if !succ {
+				c.Context.RedirectUrl("/admin/login")
+			}
+		}
+	})

+#### Session
+Sessions are stored in memory by default.
+To store them in database or other places, you need a new implementation of SessionStorageInterface and register it:

+	xgo.RegisterSessionStorage(storage SessionStorageInterface)
+Usage:

+	func (this *PageHandler) Get() {
+		this.Session.Set("name", "data")
+		val := this.Session.Get("name")
+		this.Session.Delete("name")
+	}

+#### Upload files
+In xgo, there is an easy way to upload files.

+	func (this *UploadHandler) Post() {
+		f, err := this.Context.GetUploadFile("userfile")
+		if err != nil {
+			log.Println(err)
+			this.Context.RedirectUrl("/")
+		}
+		err = f.SaveFile("upload/" + f.Filename)
+		if err != nil {
+			log.Println(err)
+			this.Context.RedirectUrl("/")
+		}
+	}
+The returned variable f has several members:
+  - f.Filename: the filename of the uploaded file.
+  - f.SaveFile(savePath): save the uploaded file to the savePath
+  - f.GetContentType(): return the Content-Type of the uploaded file, detected with request header.
+  - f.GetRawContentType(): return the Content-Type of the uploaded file, detected with http.DetectContentType().

 ## Custom error pages
 It is usually very useful to have a custom 404 page.
 In xgo, we can register a 404 page like this: